SoulBeaver/kindinium/README.md

         val (nextPosition, actionToReachNextPosition) = pathToNearestMine.next()

 Once the `pathToNearestMine` is empty, you should have reached your destination!
 Of course, you can ask the metaboard to recalculate the path again.

+You can also ask the metaboard for any position in particular:

+    val pathToSpawnPosition = metaboard.pathTo(response.hero.spawnPos, myHeroPosition)

+**Note:** If a Path could not be calculated, then these functions return null.

-Note that heroes do *not* count as obstacles.
+**Note:** Heroes, taverns and mines ordinarily count as obstacles.

 ## How do I change my bot?